What Is LinkedIn SSI And Why Is It Important?

 What Is LinkedIn SSI

 LinkedIn SSI is an acronym for LinkedIn social selling index.
 LinkedIn SSI is defined as the measure of the strength of your personal or business brand on LinkedIn.
 The platform describes it as the first of its kind measure of the way an individual or a company adapts to the four pillars of making sales on LinkedIn.
 The social selling index is a combined performance of each of the four components on a scale of 0 to 100.
+The maximum score overall you can get on the SSI is 100.
 The top performance score for each pillar is 25.
 SSI is a salesperson measure of their social selling skills and strategy execution.
-The more the social selling index score rises, the more the sales increase.
+The higher the social selling index score rises, the more the sales will likely increase.

 The Four Elements/ Pillars of Social Selling